 Managing Partner (FDR 171)

-Wayne A. Gomes, a Madera native and a lifelong resident of the Fresno and Madera areas, has served families for 42 years in his career of caring.
+Wayne A. Gomes, a Madera native and a lifelong resident of the Fresno and Madera areas, has served families for 44 years in his career of caring.
 A graduate of California State University Fresno, Wayne also served in the California Air National Guard for six years.
 For almost 25 years, Wayne served as a funeral director and general manager of Whitehurst Sullivan Burns & Blair Funeral Home in Fresno before joining the staff at Jay Chapel in 2000 as Manager and Vice-President.
 In 2019 he became the Managing Partner of Jay Chapel.
 Active in numerous community activities, he is a past-president and former board member of the Central California Funeral Directors Association.
 He is a past board member of the Cal Iota Alumni Association of Sigma Alpha Epsilon Fraternity.
-He currently serves as President on the Board of his Homeowners Association.
+He served as President on the Board of his Homeowners Association.
 Wayne is a past 25-year member of the Board of Directors of the Fresno County Cabrillo Civic Club #10 and served as District Governor for Fresno, Kings, and Tulare Counties.
 Over the years, Wayne has served on several committees of the Catholic Diocese of Fresno.
-He is a member of the Serra Club of the Diocese and a member of the Italian Catholic Federation, the Knights of Columbus, and the Catholic Business and Professional Club and the Fresno Basque Club.
+He is a member of the Serra Club of the Diocese and a member of the Italian Catholic Federation, the Knights of Columbus, the Catholic Business and Professional Club and the Fresno Basque Club.
 A friend to many families at 1st Armenian Presbyterian Church, Holy Trinity Armenian Apostolic Church, St. Paul Armenian Church, and at St. George Greek Orthodox Church of Fresno, where he has been a volunteer at the annual Greek Food Festival for more than a decade.
 Wayne often remarks that his family gatherings are more like a UN meeting with so many nationalities represented in his family's relationships, whether it be Portuguese, Italian, Armenian, Greek, Mexican.
 Basque or Japanese.
 His ties run deep into the fabric of the diverse San Joaquin Valley, and that is why so many people look for his guidance when planning a funeral service.